RobustPy/foolproof/README.md

 ## Author
 This library was created by [Nicolas MICAUX](https://github.com/NicolasMICAUX).
+You might also be interested by [autotestreg](https://github.com/RobustPy/autotestreg)

 ## Acknowledgements
 A lot of this code is taken from https://github.com/DontShaveTheYak/deep-ast (https://pypi.org/project/deep-ast/)